Top 10 Reasons To Move Into Assisted Living In Denver

 Reason #1: You Need Help

 The primary reason to move into an assisted living facility is that you need help.
 That could be help with bathing, dressing, cooking, transferring in and out of bed or chairs, mobility, going to the bathroom, incontinence (bladder or bowels), and/or medications.
-In an assisted living environment, you can be assured that you’ll get all of the help you need, on a daily basis.
+In an assisted living environment, you can be assured that you will get all of the help you need, on a daily basis.

 Reason #2: You Don’t Want To Be A Burden